binford2k/binford2k.com/_posts/2019-11-19-refactoring-legacy-functions.md

 end
 ```

-Notice that while it looks like more code that most of it is far more expressive comments.
+Notice that while it looks like more code, most of it is far more expressive comments.
 These use [puppet-strings](https://github.com/puppetlabs/puppet-strings) format, a superset of standard [YARD documentation strings](https://yardoc.org).
 The body of the function is just a `dispatch` method call which registers a function _signature_ and the method to call when that signature is matched.

 In this example, there's only one dispatch.
 When the function is invoked with a single String as an argument, the `default_impl` method is called with that string as an argument.
 If the function is invoked in any other way, Puppet's type checking system catches it and raises the appropriate error.
 It's worth noting that the name of this method is arbitrary, so choose whatever makes sense for your own function.